Regional Ring Road, Hyderabad

-The Regional Ring Road is a proposed ring road around the city of Hyderabad, Telangana, India.
+The Hyderabad Regional Ring Road (HRRR) is a proposed ring road around the city of Hyderabad, Telangana, India.
 It is a 6 lane, 340 km road, planned on strengthening the existing road network and by adding new stretches wherever linkages were found missing.
 National Highways Authority of India has included Regional Ring road in the pan-India Bharatmala Pariyojana Phase-2.
 It helps connect the districts around city of Hyderabad.
 It helps in linking major national highways like NH 65, NH 44, NH 163, NH 765.